 Read below to find out what we mean.

-In the ’70s of the twentieth century at Colijnsplaat in the river East-Scheldt, northeast of the Walcheren, fishermen caught stone instead fish.
+In the ’70s of the twentieth century at Colijnsplaat in the River East-Scheldt, northeast of the Walcheren, fishermen caught stone instead fish.
 Again it were votive altars dedicated to the goddess Nehalennia.
 In total 330 altars and altar fragments were recovered.
 Perhaps this temple complex was part of the Roman port named Ganuenta.
-This temple complex is also dated between ca. AD 150-250.
+This temple complex is also dated between ca. AD 188-227.

 Nehalennia was being worshiped in Roman times.
 She was a native Celtic-Germanic goddess.
 The name means probably ‘goddess who lives by the water’ and she was the guardian of skippers and traders who dared the crossing from the Walcheren and Colijnsplaat to Britannia.
 Traders from especially Cologne, but also from present-day Nijmegen, Tongeren, Trier, from northern and central Gallia, all offered here to the goddess Nehalennia for a safe passage.
+Even merchants from Augst in modern Switzerland.
 Offerings could consist of breads, dolls of dough, fruits, et cetera.
 One of the inscriptions reads: